pheature-flags/pheature-flags/docs/getting-started/laminas-and-mezzio-package.md

     // ...
 ```

-Once we have the bundle installed in our project, we need to choose one of the available storage drivers:
+Once we have the package installed in our project, we need to choose one of the available storage drivers:

 ### InMemory driver